StreamElements/docs/docs/chatbot/commands/default/when.md

 <ExampleChatInteraction
   inputPersona="viewer"
   inputMessage="!when"
-  outputMessage="\"The Coral Song\" is at #1 in the queue and is playing right now" />
+  outputMessage='"The Coral Song" is at #1 in the queue and is playing right now' />

 ### Checking a song further down the queue
 <ExampleChatInteraction
   inputPersona="viewer"
   inputMessage="!when"
-  outputMessage="\"Never Gonna Give You Up\" is at #4 in the queue and will play in approximately 12 minutes" />
+  outputMessage='"Never Gonna Give You Up" is at #4 in the queue and will play in approximately 12 minutes' />